Morgroth/Parametric_S-Parameter_Prediction_Using_Deep-Learning_for_Microwave_Circuits/README.md

-This repository contains the code for the manuscript "Parametric S-Parameter Prediction Using Deep Learning".
+This repository contains the code (written by V. Bansal) for the manuscript "Parametric S-Parameter Prediction Using Deep Learning".

 URL : https://ieeexplore.ieee.org/document/10754126.